-We're not trying to depress or frighten anyone.
-However, we are trying to make an important point about risk - something that we all deal with on a daily basis.
+I'm not trying to depress or frighten anyone.
+However, I am trying to make an important point about risk - something that we all deal with on a daily basis.
 Risk is in the eye of the beholder.
 Many of us base our perception of risk, in large part, on our experiences and what we've been exposed to.
 Many people fret about relatively small risks while overlooking much larger risks.

 Sure, a risk of an E. coli infection from eating poorly cooked meat exists, so the woman who was leery of eating the hamburger at the picnic had a legitimate concern.
-However, by getting into the friend's car without doing up her seat belt, that same woman placed herself at far greater risk of dying than if she had eaten the hamburger.
-Annually in Canada, about 3,500 people die in automobile accidents, and not wearing a seat belt greatly increases the odds of serious or even fatal injuries should you crash.
+However, that same woman got into the friend's car without an airbag and placed herself at far greater risk of dying in that situation than if she had eaten the hamburger.
+Annually in the United States, more than 40,000 people die in automobile accidents.